-- Pressing [ON/OFF] or [(REC) will not turn on the camera while the AV cable is connected. - You also can change the aspect ratio of the screen and the video output system (page 131). - 4.
-Now you can display images and play back movies as you normally do.
+- Pressing [ON/OFF] or [(REC) will not turn on the camera while the AV cable is connected. - You also can change the aspect ratio of the screen and the video output system (page 128).

+4. Now you can display images and play back movies as you normally do.

-- Audio is monaural. - · Certain TVs may cut off part of the images. - Audio is initially output by the camera at maximum volume.
+- Audio is monaural. - · Certain TVs may cut off part of the images. - Before connecting to a TV to display images, be sure to configure the camera's [[] (REC) and [] (PLAY) buttons for "Power On" or "Power On/Off" (page 127). - Audio is initially output by the camera at maximum volume.
 When you first start displaying images, set the TV volume control at a relatively low level and then adjust it as required. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
 You can use [A] (DISP) to change the display contents.